HowToDoInJava

 PASSED: simpleTest

-One of the main advantage of using the factory methods is that you can pass parameters to test classes while initializing them.
-These parameters can then be used across all the test methods present in the said classes.
+One of the main advantages of using the factory methods is that we can pass parameters to test classes while initializing them.
+These parameters can then be used across all the test methods present in the said test classes.

 public class SimpleTest